justin-mckay/nextfolio/content/pages/index.md

         textAlign: left
       text:
         textAlign: left
-    text: >
+    text: |
-      **Hiring?** Need some IT work by the hour?
+      HIRING?
+Need IT work by the hour?
 Want to collaborate on something cool?

       Get in touch now!
 ---